Mod-phi convergence I: Normality zones and precise deviations: Introduction

-Besides, we shall see that assuming a convergence on a strip is a good setting in order to obtain deviation results at order $t_n$ (which Hwang can not achieve). \end{remark}

 \begin{remark}[Infinite divisibility and non-vanishing of the terms of mod-$\phi$ convergence] The non-vanishing of $\psi$ is a natural hypothesis since evaluations of $\psi$ appear in many estimates of non-zero probabilities, and also in denominators in fractions, see for instance Lemma \ref{lem:exponchange}.
-However, the assumption that $\phi$ is an infinite divisibility distribution can be relaxed, and we shall only need good estimates on ratios
+The assumption that $\phi$ is an infinitely divisible distribution will be discussed in Section \ref{subsect:OnInfDiv}. \end{remark}